-TET us too, most beloved breth-Zeren, gather round Christ, not like the Jews, striving to snare him: but by preparing a pleasing habitation for him within ourselves, like the most faithful of his house, of whom it it righty said, The most Highest hath sanctified his own tabernacle.
+ET us too, most beloved brethren, gather round Christ, not like the Jews, striving to snare him: but by preparing a pleasing habitation for him within ourselves, like the most faithful of his house, of whom it it righty said, The most Highest hath sanctified his own tabernacle.
 God is in the midst of her, therefore she shall not be removed.
-Let us ask him not (as they) frenzying, How long dost thou hold our souls in suspense?
-If thou be the Christ, tell us plainly: for what is more frenzied, than that they might for that reason seek to destroy the Teacher of truth in their mind: because he did not openly reveal to them the hidden mysteries of his majesty, with them unbelieving and contradicting: but as Scripture warneth, thinking of him in goodness, and seeking him in simplicity of heart.
-For he is found by them that tempt him not: and he sheweth himself to them that have faith in him.
+Let us ask him not (as they) frenzying, How long dost thou make us to doubt?
+If thou be the Christ, tell us plainly: for what is more frenzied, than that they might for that reason seek to destroy the Teacher of truth in their mind: because he did not openly reveal to them the hidden mysteries of his majesty, with them unbelieving and contradicting: but as Scripture warneth, thinking of him in goodness, and seeking him in simplicity of heart, For he will be found of them that tempt him not: and sheweth himself unto such as do not distrust him.
 Let us say to him humbly, for thou art the Christ, the Son of God.
 Thee, the only-begotten Son of the Father, being both coeternal with the Holy Ghost and consubstantial in divinity: thee we acknowledge to have become a sharer in our substance in time.
 Grant that what we venerate in the present time with pious faith we may observe with vision in the future.
 This is indeed the only health and life of our soul: to discern perpetually thy face, thy light.
-Nether should we doubt that he shall hear us asking, when we ask <for> what he himself hath ordered: and we request with earnest mind what he himself desireth to give <to us>.
+Nether should we doubt that he shall hear us asking, when we ask for what he himself hath ordered: and we request with earnest mind what he himself desireth to give to us.

 For how shall it be believed that he should deny good things to his servants devoutly beseeching, who did not refuse to disclose even to rebels beyond that which they entreated?
-Who when they asked him whether he was the man Christ: he was not reluctant <to reveal> to them that he was not only a man, but was indeed Christ, God and Son of God.
-He answered them saying, I speak to you, and you believe not: the works that I do in the name of my Father, they give testimony of me.
-But you do not believe, because you are not of my sheep.
-But thou, O Lord, [have mercy upon us].
+Who when they asked him whether he was the man Christ: he was not reluctant to reveal to them that he was not only a man, but was indeed Christ, God and Son of God. answered them saying, I told you, and ye believed not: the works that I do in my Father's name, they bear witness of me.
+But ye believe not, because ye are not of my sheep.
+But thou, O Lord, have mercy upon us.